Noah-It-All/MVRCS-Attendance-Auto-Filler/README.md

 Step 6.
 In the fifth line write what type of learning you're doing (The options are `remote` `hybrid` or `inperson` make sure to keep it all lowercase)

 Step 7.
-Click [this](https://github.com/Noah-It-All/MVRCS-Attendance-Auto-Filler/releases/download/1.5/Attendance.exe) to download the script.
+Click [this](https://github.com/Noah-It-All/MVRCS-Attendance-Auto-Filler/releases/download/1.5/Attendance.exe) to download the Attendence auto filler.

 Step 8.
 To run just open the exe in file explorer and double click it to run!